Safety Promotion Center

 A major objective of the Safety Promotion Center is to establish safety awareness among JAL Group staff.
-The main exhibits of the center explain the events leading to the crash of Japan Airlines Flight 123, which used a Boeing 747.
+The main exhibits of the center explain the events leading to the crash of Japan Air Lines Flight 123 in 1985, which used a Boeing 747.

 History

-On August 12, 1985, Japan Airlines Flight 123, a flight from Tokyo International Airport (informally called Haneda Airport) to Osaka International Airport (also known as Itami Airport), crashed into Mount Takamagahara.
+In 1985, Japan Air Lines Flight 123, a flight from Tokyo International Airport (informally called Haneda Airport) to Osaka International Airport (also known as Itami Airport), crashed into Mount Takamagahara.
 The accident was the deadliest involving a single aircraft.
-The crash was eventually attributed to an improper repair in the rear bulkhead several years earlier, leading to catastrophic structural failure.
+The crash was eventually attributed to an improper repair in the rear bulkhead seven years earlier, leading to catastrophic structural failure.

-A five-member panel of external safety experts was established by Japan Airlines in 2005, the 20th anniversary of JAL 123 crash, to brainstorm ideas to prevent future air disasters.
+A five-member panel of external safety experts was established by Japan Airlines in 2005, the 20th anniversary of the crash of JAL 123, to brainstorm ideas to prevent future air disasters.
 Chaired by Kunio Yanagida, a well-known writer specializing in scientific, aviation, and crisis management topics, the panel recommended the creation of the center.

-The center opened on April 24, 2006.
-Yutaka Kanasaki is the director.
+The center opened in 2006.
+Yutaka Kanasaki was the founding director.
 One of the main objectives of the center is to establish safety awareness among Japan Airlines employees.

-Despite its lack of publicity, the center receives more than 80 visitors every weekday.

-Location
+In 2013, the center moved from its original location on the second floor of the Daini Sogo Building (第二綜合ビル, Daini Sōgō Biru) near Seibijō Station to its current location beside Shin Seibijō Station.

+Access

-The center is located in an unmarked office building in the maintenance district near Haneda Airport, near the Shin Seibijō Station on the Tokyo Monorail Haneda Airport Line.
+The center is located the JAL Maintenance Center 1 near Haneda Airport, reachable by the Shin Seibijō Station on the Tokyo Monorail Haneda Airport Line.
 It is open to the public, but reservations are necessary.